Victorbs18/Understanding-Convolutional-Neural-Networks/README.md

 The Simulated Annealing optimization algorithm will then be used to search for parameters that maximize the activation of each neuron.
 Finally, a set of tools for sorting and classifying the neurons of each layer of the VGG-16 network will be defined based on the parameters found with the algorithms defined above.

-This understanding can not only improve the design of future networks, but also increase confidence in their practical applications.\\\\
+This understanding can not only improve the design of future networks, but also increase confidence in their practical applications.

-\textbf{Keywords:} Xarxes Neuronals Convolucionals, paràmetres, CNN, activació, sigmoide, gaussiana, Simulated Annealing, VGG-16.\\
+Keywords: Xarxes Neuronals Convolucionals, paràmetres, CNN, activació, sigmoide, gaussiana, Simulated Annealing, VGG-16.